 - Shiv Temple / Mandir

 But we didn’t get the chance to explore any of them due to continuous shower and chilly winds.
-The only possibility we had was to contemplate the beauty of the entire valley from the room’s balcony sipping along a cup of coffee.
+The only possibility we had was to contemplate the beauty of the entire valley from the room’s balcony sipping along with a cup of coffee.
 It was just too awesome.
-Here are the snap shots…first one is complete and second one is spliced one.
+Here are the snapshots.
+The first one is complete and the second one is spliced one.

-It is a must visit place if you haven’t visited it yet and it is a must stay place whenever you get a chance to visit the Kullu-Manli trail.
+Naggar Castle is a must-visit place if you haven’t visited it yet.
+You should stay at this place whenever you get a chance to visit the Kullu-Manali region.